CBenghi/IDS/Proposals/Xbim/Readme.md

 **ModelSubSet** | Node | Required | The node defines the set of entities to be tested ref | Attribute | Optional | Defines an arbitrary name of the subset, it is required if there is no node inside the ModelSubSet that identify the entities.

+### Internal references

-The same concept, expanded with greater guidance to the technical team, could be defined as follows:
+The same concept, expanded with greater guidance to the technical team, could be defined by using internal libraries form `ModelSets` as follows:

 ``` xml
 <IDS>